 In March 2020, in response to the COVID-19 pandemic, the Government of Canada introduced the Canada Emergency Wage Subsidy program.
 The program aids those organizations that experienced a reduction in revenues as a result of the pandemic and the measures taken to prevent its spread.
 Under the program, an eligible organization could apply for the subsidy and receive a portion of each employees' wage, up to a maximum predetermined amount.
-During 2020, the Foundation met the criteria for eleven periods and received a wage subsidy of \$35,726.
-The Foundation has reported the wage subsidy as a part of salaries and benefits in the Statement of Operations.
+During 2021, the Foundation met the criteria for eleven periods and received a wage subsidy of \$23,583.
+There was no wage subsidy received during 2022.
+The Foundation has reported the wage subsidy as part of salaries and benefits in the Statement of Operations.